RochelleLBeckford/concert-flyer/README.md

         -   [ ] Is used for all the images on the webpage

 -   [ ] The &lt;br&gt; element:
-           -  [ ] Creates a new line in your code and forces whatever comes after to start on a new line
+           -  [ ] Creates a new line in your code and forces whatever comes after to start on a new lin

 -   [ ] The &lt;hr&gt; element:
     -   [ ] Adds a horizontal line or dividing line across the webpage
     -   [ ] Used to separate sections or different topics on a webpage
-    -   [ ]

 <br>
 <hr>